biscout24/ltk-props-testing/docs/slides/sort-with.md

                          0, 0, 0, 0, 0, 0, 0, 0, 0, 0, -2147483648, 0, 0, 0, 0, -1, -1) // 736 shrinks
 [info]     )
 ```
+Note: Boom!
+We have got an exception.
+Lets imagine, you code could stop your application if you use wrong sort function.
+And it is not so easy to find an example to check this corner case.